 Pluralsight is an online learning platform for technology professionals.
-After releasing a beta version of the assessment product, Role IQ, the Role IQ product team had a chance to investigate how to increase learner engagement with the experience.
+After releasing a beta version of the assessment product, Role IQ, the team had a chance to investigate how to increase learner engagement with the experience.

-As Product Manager, I facilitated all discovery, research, and hypothesis testing for this experiment, alongside a team of Engineers, Data Scientists, and UX Designers.
+As Product Manager, I facilitated all discovery and hypothesis testing for this experiment, alongside a team of Engineers, Data Scientists, and UX Designers.

 - Does inferring a learner’s score on an assessment they haven’t taken yet increase their likelihood of taking the assessment?

 - How can Role IQ utilize the predictive skill inference model in its experience?

 - Should resources be dedicated to building out a predictive skill inference model?